sakaiproject/sakai/providers/imsent/README.txt

 Discussion Group.

-If you are interested in working with this code and helping to complete its development please join that discussio group.
+If you are interested in working with this code and helping to complete its development please join that discussion group.

 To use this provider, it is necessary to uncommment the configuration information in the files